nopphons/cs186/hw4/README.md

 is a join algorithm that was designed for one of the original parallel query engines, and makes effective use of streaming (non-blocking) behaviors.
 In this algorithm, you construct a hash table for _both_ sides of the join, not just one side as in regular hash join.
+Having hashtables on both sides means that tuples can arrive from either input in any order, and they can be handled immediately (non-blocking!) to produce matches and be hashed for later lookups from the other input.

 We will be implementing a version of symmetric hash join that works as follows:
 We'll begin by considering the "left" table as the inner table of the join, and the "right" table as the "outer".